 Meanwhile, a major road cuts between Table Mountain and Signal Hill, providing convenient access to the bustling City Centre, with its numerous attractions, shopping centres and dining options.

 Best Places to Stay in Cape Town for Self-Catering?

 Self-catering apartments are an ideal option if you want to take advantage of the vibrant culinary culture of South Africa and the many food markets in cape town.

 The ‘fabulous’ Lawhill Luxury Apartments in the Victoria and Albert Waterfront are in an excellent location overlooking the port and Table Bay.
-You will be just a few minutes’ walk from several local food markets, perfect for picking up local ingredients to cook in the privacy of your apartment.
+You will be just within walking distance from several local food markets, perfect for picking up local ingredients to cook in the privacy of your apartment.

-Alternatively, the Urban Oasis at The Square hotel is a ‘very good’ option if you are looking for something in the heart of the City Centre.
+Alternatively, the Urban Oasis at The Square hotel is located in the heart of the City Centre.
 The apartments are fully equipped for preparing meals but are also surrounded by a variety of dining options, for those days when you would rather have someone else do the cooking.

 Where To Stay In Cape Town In A Bed And Breakfast?